Handle Exposure: G3

 - : Arguing a preferred reality.

-The qualifier for these passionate.
-That means that you are proceeding with an intense belief in the genuine importance of your actions.
-When you allow , you know that you are forwarding your own interests and you want to be taken seriously by others.
+The qualifier for these passionate».
+That means that you proceed with an strong belief in the genuine importance of your activity.
+The term does not refer to emotional flamboyance but rather to an inner seriousness (cf. passion in creativity).
+When you allow , you are fully aware that you are forwarding your own interests and you want to be taken seriously by others.

 G31: Bid for Remunerative Contracts